-We currently rely on Dr. Graham Kelly, our Chairman and phenoxodiol Program Director, Professor Alan Husband, Novogen Research Director, and Mr. Chris Naughton, our President and CEO, to provide the strategic direction for the clinical development of phenoxodiol.
+We currently rely on Dr. Graham Kelly, our Chairman and phenoxodiol program director, Professor Alan Husband, Novogen Research Director, and Mr. Chris Naughton, our President and CEO, to provide the strategic direction for the clinical development of phenoxodiol.
 If we are unable to secure the ongoing services of these key personnel, the commercialization program for phenoxodiol will be disrupted and will cause delays in obtaining marketing approval.
 Novogen has entered into employment agreements and maintains key man life insurance policies for each of these persons.

-Our right to develop and exploit phenoxodiol is subject to the terms and conditions of agreements we have entered into with Novogen and under these agreements our rights may be terminated under certain circumstances, some of which may be beyond our control.
+Our right to develop and exploit phenoxodiol is subject to the terms and conditions of certain agreements with Novogen and such rights may be terminated under circumstances pursuant to those agreements, some of which may be beyond our control.